 The following information may be provided by PNC Wealth Management affiliates, including PNC Bank®, PNC Private Bank® or PNC Institutional Asset Management®:

-A custodial account under the Uniform Transfers to Minors Act (UTMA), available through PNC Wealth Management, allows you to save for your child or grandchild's future needs.
-This includes higher education expenses.
+A custodial account under the Uniform Transfers to Minors Act (UTMA) allows you to save for your child or grandchild’s future needs, including (but not limited to) higher education expenses.
+Although custodial accounts are not tax-advantaged accounts, earnings and withdrawals may be subject to the child’s tax rate rather than the account holder’s.

 Pricing & Fees